Plastic straws to be banned from April 2020 – so what are the cheapest alternatives?

 Bamboo straws are organic, biodegradable and eco-friendly as bamboo is considered a sustainable material.
 They can be washed and reused again and again.
 Here's the cheapest we found:

 - Two bamboo straws - £2.93 at Amazon* (£1.47 each)

 Cheapest glass straws

 Glass straws may sound like a disaster waiting to happen, but they're designed to be durable and shatterproof.
 They're also pricier than other reusable options.
-Here's the cheapest we found:
+Here are the cheapest we found:

 Cheapest reusable plastic straws

 OK, so these are still plastic, but they're designed to be sturdy enough to be washed and re-used.
 If you clean and look after these straws properly, there's no reason they shouldn't last for years.
-Here's the cheapest we found:
+Here are the cheapest we found:

 - 10 reusable plastic straws - £1.58 at Amazon* (16p each)